 Today, Catherine holds the second-highest underwriting authority in the company, behind CEO and President Mike Falvey, and has been a crucial part of Falvey’s growth over the past 20+ years.
 She has been a leader in policy form and wording development, effectively streamlining and perfecting the way Falvey conducts business.
 She has also been a crucial figure in fostering business relationships with Lloyd’s of London, with whom Falvey is the largest marine cargo covernote holder.

 As Falvey’s third staff member, and second female staff member, Catherine forged her own path by becoming the first female underwriter, the first female manager, and now serves as the only female senior vice president at Falvey Cargo.
 Catherine has also acted as a mentor for other female employees and helped them to advance their careers within the company.

 Working largely with a female support team in the office, it is certain that Catherine has set the precedent for female leadership and success in insurance.

-Isabelle Therrien – Vice President, Falvey Cargo Underwriting
+Isabelle Therrien – Senior Vice President - Canada, Falvey Cargo Underwriting